 NSE and BSE had provided a suitable environment for algorithmic trading to grow over the past few years.
 To read about how the trading ecosystem had evolved and which facilities are available in the Indian markets, read our other post here.

-August 17th 2010, broking commissions had started shrinking as a result of increasing number of institutional clients warming up to the direct market access (DMA) concept.
-The brokerage industry warmed up to this change by offering automated softwares to the changing market demands.
+August 17th 2010, broker commissions had started shrinking as a result of an increasing number of institutional clients warming up to the Direct Market Access (DMA) concept.
+The brokerage industry warmed up to this change by offering automated software to the changing market demands.
 Listed below are few vendors in India who provide API for HFT:

-Marketdata is provided by Globaldatafeeds for backtesting and paper-trading.
-Another stack is called Presto provided by Sympony Fintech.
+Market data is provided by Globaldatafeeds for backtesting and paper-trading.
+Another stack is called Presto provided by Symphony Fintech.
 This has a few disadvantages in terms of how they setup costs.
-Usually a broker had to enter into a specific agreement with clients for whom they permit the DMA facility, which clearly stated that the client will use the DMA facility only to execute his own trades and would not use it for transactions on behalf of any other person/entity.
+Usually, a broker had to enter into a specific agreement with clients for whom they permit the DMA facility, which clearly stated that the client will use the DMA facility only to execute his own trades and would not use it for transactions on behalf of any other person/entity.

 Risk management is critical with algorithmic trading.
 That is why, for any HFT algorithm to be approved by the markets, exchanges require a firm to undergo a series of stringent tests if it intends to trade through HFT.
 These tests include the number of orders that would be placed per second, the maximum order value of any order placed, and the maximum traded quantity during a particular trading day.

 Changing Trading Ecosystem

 Update: TBT (Tick by tick market data) is now available in multicast and not just in TCP/IP format.
 Compliance requirements have changed.
 Empanelment process has also been changed significantly.